beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 6. Routing

+There is simple support for static and router routes in the compatibility layer through ``Whitewashing\ZFMvcCompatBundle\Router\Loader\ZFRouterLoader``.
+If you just use them you can use xml, ini or php Zend_Config inputs by defining for example the Guestbook example:

+    guestbookzf:
+      type: zfmvc
+      resource: "@WhitewashingZFMvcCompatBundle/Resources/examples/Application/Resources/config/routing.ini"

-You have to convert all your Zend routes to Symfony routes, place them in a $BundleRoot."/Resources/routing.yml" and import them in your app/config/routing.yml.
+You should however convert all your Zend routes to Symfony routes, place them in a $BundleRoot."/Resources/routing.yml" and import them in your app/config/routing.yml.
 Additionally Symfony has no "catch-all" routes by default, so you have to make use of the catch all mechanism defined by the compat bundle: